 If you prefer to lose, rather than put on, weight, you can make a four hour trek (though the track has now been asphalted) along the spine of the island to Chryssomilia, a lovely village clinging for dear life to a steep hillside rising from a series of sandy bays.
 This is surely a place just waiting to be discovered - and we are watching.
 It is already a port of call for the local caique service linking Fourni (and Thimaina) with Samos as well as for the taxi-caiques serving it from Fourni, so you don’t have to do the four hour walk there and back; but don’t miss this because the views across to Samos and Turkey and of the many deserted bays of Fourni below you are superb.
 Another area well worth exploring is the long southern peninsula where there are small settlements off the track leading down to some nice beaches at the furthest tip: a bit far for walking, so a scooter is the best answer.
 If you want to experience another island or two, careful perusal of the boat schedules may allow a visit to Ikaria, Samos or Patmos.

 Best by scheduled flight from Heathrow or Manchester via Athens to Samos (or, occasionally Ikaria or Leros) and thence hydrofoil, ferry or caique.
 You can use the Thursday charters from gatwick and Manchester to Samos, but we can usually design better connections via Athens.

 Enquire about: flights + accom'n at Rooms Patra

-These lovely new studios and 1-bedroom apartments are about 100m up from the owners' café with a panoramic view of the harbour.
+These lovely studios and 1-bedroom apartments are about 100m up from the owners' café (actually 60-70 steps so not really for the bodily challenged) the consolation is panoramic views of the harbour.
 Charmingly designed and very well appointed they actually enhance the village.
 Fans.